Wellbeing

 Here are some steps to take if you don't know where to start:

-Researching the issue will help you understand what's going on and how you can support them - Beat (beating eating disorders) is a good place to start.
-Watch this video to find out the stages your friend will go through.
+Researching the issue will help you understand what's going on and how you can support them - BEAT is a good place to start.
+Watch this video to find out the signs of an eating disorder and how you can help.

 Supporting someone can be hard.
 Make sure you're taking care of your own wellbeing first and surround yourself with friends so you can give the best support you can.